scratchrecord/scratchrecord/README.md

 acc is only for pt n reaching friends !

-`i wont update this acc! visit @astrology-luminara !`
+`i wont update this acc! visit @CANNIBALISTIC-HEARTZ!`

  ``. dnc or take inspo w/out perms plz^^